sigasi/sigasi_insights/manual/libraries.md

 # Introduction

 HDL libraries are a very powerful feature of the HDL languages.
-Sigasi makes it easy to configure and use them.
+Sigasi Studio makes it easy to configure and use them.
 In this chapter, we assume that the basic concepts of VHDL libraries are understood.
-We will explain how they are implemented in Sigasi.
+We will explain how they are implemented in Sigasi Studio.

-Like with any HDL tool, Sigasi needs to know where the libraries are located on the file system.
+Like with any HDL tool, Sigasi Studio needs to know where the libraries are located on the file system.
 We will describe how the library configuration can be examined and modified using the GUI.